me-box/me-box.github.io/events/2017/mozfest/prep.md

 time will consume approximately 2GB of data -- we ask that you please do this before arriving at the venue to avoid overloading the Wi-Fi.

-Everybody needs to install
+Everybody taking part in the development oriented sessions will need to install:

   * [Docker](https://docs.docker.com/engine/installation/#desktop), and
   * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-### Session "Hacking the Core"
+### Session "Hacking the core"

 ```bash
 git clone https://github.com/me-box/databox.git
 cd databox